Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: The Proposed Image Compression Scheme with CRM and GLLMM

-Compared to the previous models with a single type of distribution, the proposed joint model includes three types of distributions, and can capture the distribution of the latent representations more accurately, thereby improving the performance.
+The total number of parameters in Eq. (\ref{GLLMM_Eq}) is $3(K+M+J+1)$.
+Each latent needs its own set of parameters to estimate its conditional distribution.
+All of these parameters are generated by the hyper decoder network.
+The last layer of the hyper decoder uses a $1\times1$ filter to estimate the distribution parameters of each latent.
+The kernel size of each $1\times1$ filter is thus $3(K+M+J+1)$.
+For $N$ feature maps, the total size of the $1\times1$ filter at each position is $3N(K+M+J+1)$.
+In this paper, the values of $K$, $M$, and $J$ are all chosen to be $3$, based on the experimental results in Sec.
+III.
+Therefore there are $30$ parameters to estimate for each latent, and the total size of the $1 \times 1$ filter for all $N$ feature maps are $30N$, as shown in Fig. \ref{networkstructure}.

-Eq. (\ref{GLLMM_Eq}) is also for continuous values, but $\hat{y}$ is discrete-valued after quantization.
-To make it more accurate, we use the discretized Gaussian-Laplacian-Logistic mixture distribution.
-The entropy model is thus formulated as
+Compared to the previous models with a single distribution, the proposed GLLMM model includes three types of distributions, and can capture the distribution of the latent more accurately and efficiently, given the same complexity, thereby improving the performance.